20 Vintage Photos of How Glamorous Flying Used to Be

 American Airlines stewardess Jean Hoder enjoyed getting to know passengers in the airport during her downtime between flights.
 She made a special connection with these children who were particularly interested in her career.
 They would return to the airport almost every day to greet her when she got off the plane.
 Check out these rare, vintage photos of what daily life was like in the 1950s.

 They were very curious about all of the different flights Jean had been on throughout her career.

 Job in the sky

 Jean’s little airport fan club loved the idea of having a job in the sky.
-Here are some more vintage photos of what playtime was like for kids before technology.

 Scanning devices weren’t always used when checking in to a flight.
 Here, a Continental Airlines employee collects passenger’s tickets and fare from those who hadn’t previously purchased tickets or had an extra baggage fee.
 Life is much easier now with mobile check-in and boarding passes, but bringing luggage is still a struggle.
 Know when it’s best to check your luggage.

 A stewardess serves passengers on a Pan Am Boeing 707.
-These are the best gifts for frequent travelers in your life.

 Look at that aisle!
 Imagine not having to hit every passenger with your bags on your way to your seat.
 This Boeing Supersonic Airplane had a lot more room than planes do now.
 Planes are more crowded in the modern age, so flight attendants discourage these behaviors.

 Full meals were served to passengers on this American Airlines flight in the ’50s.